bumbleworks/bumbleworks/README.md

   This task starts a Bumbleworks worker, and does not return.
 It will expect Bumbleworks to be required and for Bumbleworks' storage to be configured.

-2. `rake bumbleworks:reload_definitions`
+2. `rake bumbleworks:bootstrap`

-  All process definitions will be reloaded from the configured `definitions_directory`.
+  All process definitions will be loaded from the configured `definitions_directory`, and the participant registration file (at the configured `participant_registration_file` path) will be loaded.
+This operation will overwrite the current definitions and participant list, which is fine as long as no workers are currently running.

 ## Contributing